 Whatever you put in that blank is an idol.
 The rich man was sold out to his money.
 And it was his god.

 I find it interesting that the man didn’t walk away feeling justified or confident that he had made the right decision.
 No, he was sad.
 He knew in his heart that he was missing out on something wonderful.
 But he just couldn’t get it through his thick skull.

 He kept his money.
 He desired comfort and familiarity over Jesus.
 And he lost his soul.

-Comfort is temporary.
+Worldly comfort is temporary.

-Jesus is forever.
+Jesus (and the perfect comfort He offers) is forever.